MicrosoftDocs/customer-insights/ci-docs/semantic-mappings.md

 1. After setting up the relationship(s), select **Next** and complete your activity mapping configuration.
 For detailed steps on activity creation, see [define an activity](activities.md).

 1. Run your activity mappings.

+1. After a contact-level activity mapping runs, select **Customers**.
 The contact-level activities display on your customer timeline.

    :::image type="content" source="media/Contact_Activities2.png" alt-text="Final result after configuring contact activities":::

 ### Contact-level activity timeline filtering

-After a contact-level activity mapping runs, the activity timeline for your customers is updated.
-It includes their IDs or names, depending on your *ContactProfile* configuration, for the activities they acted on.
-You can filter activities by contacts in the timeline to see specific contacts that you are interested in.
-Additionally, you can see all activities that are not assigned to a specific contact by selecting **Activities not mapped to a Contact**.
+The activity timeline for your customers includes their IDs or names, depending on your *ContactProfile* configuration, for the activities they acted on.
+Filter activities by contacts in the timeline to see specific contacts that you are interested in.
+To view all activities that are not assigned to a specific contact, select **Activities not mapped to a Contact**.

 :::image type="content" source="media/Contact_Activities3.png" alt-text="Filtering options available for Contact-level activities.":::